mheinze/teacher/README.md

 - Updates the original Excel spreadsheet by adding AIG columns to each sheet
 - **Generates a second Excel file with only AIG students (removes rows where AIG status is None)**
 - **Generates a third Excel file listing students from PDF/Word who are not found in Excel spreadsheet**
+- **Generates a markdown statistics report with detailed analysis**
+- **Includes a macOS GUI application for easy file selection and processing**
 - Handles grade, track, and classroom information from Excel worksheet first rows
 - Uses only the first two columns from Excel sheets for student names
 - **Preserves original Excel sheet colors/formatting**